-TCA 700 Work Placement 2 Weeks
+TCA 700 Work Placement

+2 Weeks

-This is a two-week opportunity to show and refine your abilities in a working environment while learning from seasoned professionals in the industry.
-In preparing for your work placement you will receive guidance and feedback for fine-tuning your resume, and for ways of presenting yourself to prospective employers.
-You will have the opportunity to work as an assistant guide or apprentice in a meaningful on-the-job experience.
+This is a two-week opportunity to show and refine one's abilities in a working environment while learning from seasoned professionals in the industry.
+In preparing for work placement students will receive guidance and feedback for fine-tuning their resumes, and for ways of presenting themselves to prospective employers.
+Students will have the opportunity to work as an assistant guide or apprentice in a meaningful on-the-job experience.